colinaut/action-form/README.md

 # Action Form

 HTML light DOM web component to add useful functionality to forms.
+This is still in beta.
+Use at your own risk and expect changes.

 ## `<action-form>`